If you are looking on what’s the best way to go from Santorini to Mykonos (or vice versa), then search no more as this is the Ultimate Guide.

 The ferry takes about 2.5 hrs to arrive to Mykonos and there are about 4 ferries per day from Santorini to Mykonos, especially on the summer/high season from May-September.

-You can check all the timetables on the Let’s ferry website and book the one that is more convenient to you.
+You can check all the timetables on the Ferryhopper website and book the one that is more convenient to you.

 These are closed-type ferries with airplane type seats.

-That means you cannot really sit outside (like you do at the bigger Bluestar Ferries).
+That means you cannot really sit outside (like you do at the bigger Bluestar Ferries) as there is very limited outside space.

 It’s like sitting at an airplane or a bus in a way.